craigargh/cfg-python/slides/session_1.md

 There are two main ways to write and run Python programs:
 1. With files
-1. On the Python shell (also called console)
+1. On the Python console (also called the shell)

 ----